2003-2011 Honda Element

 Cut out the plastic panel in the rear of the opening (Crutchfield Research Photo)

 Once the speaker is removed, you’ll see a plastic panel at the rear of the cavity.
 You’ll need to cut that out with a hacksaw to create the magnet depth needed for your new speaker.
 You’ll also need to cut away the back portion of the speaker grille.
-This isn’t difficult, but you will want to work carefully here.
+This isn’t difficult, but take your time and work carefully.

 You'll need to do a bit of trimming on the Element's speaker grilles (Crutchfield Research Photo)